jimbarnesrtp/pf2/README.md

 # PF2 JSON data project

 # H1 Be aware most of the archives of nethys html is currently broken and will end up with no data pulled
+# Feats are not working for regular feats, pulling archetypes next, then will fix monsters, and items, as there has been updates for the html on archives of nethys

 ### Completed items
 * Spells